 G.Os.C.
 Registered Osteopath and Sports Injury Therapist

-Member of the BOA and Secretary to the NCSO
+Member of the BOA and former Secretary to the NCSO

 Welcome to Susan Feetham's osteopathy web site.
 Susan's clinic is based in Wigan Greater Manchester.
 The address and contact details are as follows: